IndraGunawan/symfony-docs/messenger.rst

     If ``true`` it logs all HTTP requests and responses (it impacts performance)

 ``delete_on_rejection`` (default: ``true``)
-    If ``false`` instead of deleting the message on reject it will instead change the visibility allowing SQS to handle retries.
+    If set to ``false``, the message will not be deleted when rejected.
+Instead, its visibility will be changed so that SQS can handle retries

 ``endpoint`` (default: ``https://sqs.eu-west-1.amazonaws.com``)
     Absolute URL to the SQS service